Rando Gr34 Kermouster Lezardrieux 21Rando Gr34 Kermouster Lezardrieux 21

 • Where can you eat on the customs trail?

-To eat, you can either prepare your picnic beforehand, or indulge in the flavours of Brittany by visiting one of the restaurants on your route.
-Hiking also means the freedom to choose where to eat!
+To eat, you can either prepare your picnic beforehand, or indulge in the flavours of Brittany by visiting one of the restaurants along the way.
+Hiking also gives you the freedom to choose where to eat!

 • On which beach can you take a break along the customs path?

-If a few kilometres on foot wears out your shoes, enjoy a short break on one of the beaches of the Pink Granite Coast:
+If a few kilometres on foot wears out your shoes, enjoy a little break on one of the beaches of the Pink Granite Coast:

-💦 La plage de Goas Lagorn (Lannion) : Its fine sand and beautiful waves will delight surfers and body-boarders as well as families.
+💦 Goas Lagorn beach (Lannion): Its fine sand and beautiful waves will delight surfers and body-boarders as well as families.

-💦 La plage de la Grève Blanche (Trégastel) : A lovely spot for a break, with fine sand and clear waters.
+💦 La Grève Blanche beach (Trégastel): A lovely spot for a break, with fine sand and clear waters.
 Perfect for a swim after a hike!

-💦 La plage de Port-Blanc (Penvénan): A picturesque little beach with turquoise waters and sculpted rocks.
+💦 Port-Blanc beach (Penvénan): A picturesque little beach with turquoise waters and sculpted rocks.

-💦La plage de Trestraou (Perros-Guirec): A large beach of fine sand with a superb view of the islands and the Ploumanac’h lighthouse.
+💦 Trestraou beach (Perros-Guirec): A large beach of fine sand with a superb view of the islands and Ploumanac’h lighthouse.